nextguys/lively-next-relaunch/explanation/morphic.md

 ![](/local_projects/nextguys--lively-next-relaunch/assets/responsive-poker-table.gif)

+> 💡 **Tip**
-Note that the breakpoints from any of the parent components are overridden if present and are not getting considered when the style is applied to the morph.
+> Note, that the breakpoints from any of the parent components are overridden if present and are not getting considered when the style is applied to the morph.

 #### Custom States

-Aside from the hard wired event states, it is often nessecary to define some domain specific component states which can only be triggered via code execution.
-Examples for this include different styles to distinguish between an *active* or *inactive* states of GUI elements.
+Aside from the hard wired event states mentioned above, it is often handy to define some domain-specific component states which can only be triggered via code execution.
+Examples for this include different styles to distinguish between an *active* or *inactive* state of GUI elements.
 Other examples include *selection styles* that add an accent to a particular element or even *mode styles* that allow to cycle between different states such as *warning*,*error* or others.

 In order to define a custom style, we again invoke the `master` property as in the previous example, yet this time we add another field `states` to which we pass the definition of the custom states: